Wenchang Space Launch Site: Economic potential

-Wenchang Space City is in the northeast coastal section of Dongjiao Town, Wenchang City, with a coastline of roughly 4,100 meters and an area of 7,336 acres, starting from the control area of the space launch site in the north.
+Wenchang Space Launch Site is in the northeast coastal section of Dongjiao Town, Wenchang City, with a coastline of roughly 4,100 meters and an area of 7,336 acres, starting from the control area of the space launch site in the north.
 The project is designed to include a theme park area, a central lake area (commercial and leisure function), and an ecological coconut forest region (holiday and residential function), with a total construction land area of 6,046 acres.
 Hainan, as a tourist destination in China with many tourism resources is predicted to grow.
 This space launch site was included in Hainan Province's 11th Five-Year Plan in 2010.

 Planning and construction

-Political considerations had postponed the construction of a large space center in Hainan many times due to it being considered too vulnerable to foreign attacks.
-Following the end of the Cold War and the easing of global tensions, new projects for its development were submitted.

-According to a report by China Central Television (CCTV), the construction of the new Wenchang Satellite Launch Center was officially approved by the State Council and the Central Military Commission of the People's Republic of China on 22 September 2007.
+During the Cold War the location was considered vulnerable to foreign military forces.
+After the Cold War ended, development plans were renewed.
+The construction of the new Wenchang Space Launch Center was officially approved by the State Council and the Central Military Commission of the People's Republic of China on 22 September 2007.